 Born in 1657, Sambhaji’s early life was deeply influenced by his father’s vision.
 He was not merely a royal heir but a well-educated and skilled strategist, demonstrating remarkable *military prowess.
 Upon Shivaji Maharaj’s passing in 1680, Sambhaji faced numerous challenges, both internal and external, before assuming leadership of the Maratha kingdom.

-Defiance of Mughal Aggression: Sambhaji’s primary focus was to repel Aurangzeb’s persistent attempts to conquer the Maratha lands.
+Defiance of Mughal Aggression: Sambhaji’s primary focus was repressing Aurangzeb’s persistent attempts to conquer the Maratha lands.
 He proved a formidable opponent, disrupting Mughal expansion in the Deccan region.

 Military Acumen: He led numerous campaigns, demonstrating exceptional *leadership* and *strategic skill.